torvalds/linux/Documentation/kernel-hacking/hacking.rst

 it look like it is for you (so it'll only look contiguous to the CPUs, not to external device drivers).
-If you really need large physically contiguous memory for some weird device, you have a problem: it is poorly supported in Linux because after some time memory fragmentation in a running kernel makes it hard.
+If you really need large physically contiguous memory for some weird device, you have a problem: it is poorly supported in GNU/Linux because after some time memory fragmentation in a running kernel makes it hard.
 The best way is to allocate the block early in the boot process via the :c:func:`alloc_bootmem()` routine.